 In our country, the United States Constitution says that all persons charged with a crime stand, before all the courts of each and every state, innocent until proven guilty.
 In addition, the Constitution mandates that the prosecution must prove the defendant’s guilt, “beyond a reasonable doubt.”
 The accused does not have to prove anything and can invoke his right to remain silent.

-The legal process also allows for the picking of an "impartial, unbiased" jury panel of 12 citizens who must follow the judge's instructions and agree unanimously on guilt before a conviction can be entered.
+The legal process also allows for the picking of an “impartial, unbiased” jury panel of 12 citizens who must follow the judge’s instructions and agree unanimously on guilt before a conviction can be entered.
 These lofty principles are the foundation of the American criminal justice system.
-But, as a practical matter, they do not seem to apply to child sex crimes charges, especially when the alleged victim is a child.
+But, as a practical matter, they do not seem to apply to sex crimes charges, especially when the alleged victim is a child.

 What makes a sex crime accusation so unique is that these bedrock Constitutional concepts are often turned upside down when it comes to defending such offenses.
 Experienced sex crimes attorneys see the prejudice and bias that characterize all the unfortunate individuals who are so charged.
 In such cases the presumption of innocence is tenuous, as there often exists a perception in the courts that the accused must prove his innocence.

 The myths prevail:

 - “children don’t lie,”

 - “something must have happened,”